 - Eliminate the need to initiate costly and time-consuming proceedings in the new state to determine guardianship or conservatorship needs

 - Ensure the relocation is permanent, in the ward’s best interests and the new home is comfortable

 - Address all oppositions to the move

 There are currently 45 states in the U.S. as well as the District of Columbia, Puerto Rico and the U.S. Virgin Islands that have enacted this Act.
 States have not yet enacted this Act, and where transfer of guardianship may be more challenging, include:

-At Brown & Crona, LLC, (formerly The Brown Law Firm, LLC) we want to help you make the transfer of wards as complication-free and stress-free as possible.
+At The Brown Law Firm, LLCwe want to help you make the transfer of wards as complication-free and stress-free as possible.
 Our team can help you move through the right legal process to initiate and carryout the transfer.
 Failure to follow the proper steps may result in costly fees, court investigation, legal snags, disruption of life for the ward and a whole host of other complications.

-To learn more about transferring guardianships to or from Colorado, contact Brown & Crona, LLC, to arrange an appointment: (303) 339-3750 or visit our website.
+To learn more about transferring guardianships to or from Colorado, contact The Brown Law Firm, LLC, to arrange an appointment: (303) 339-3750 or visit our website.